fair-transformer-gan/fair-transformer-gan.github.io/index.md

 nav_order: 1
 ---

-## A generative model to mitigate bias in tabular data.
+# A Generative Model to Mitigate Bias in data

 As AI and machine learning models become more ubiquitous in our daily lives, it is crucial that we scrutinize the datasets used to train them to avoid perpetuating biases.
 This is particularly important since ML models are increasingly being used to make critical decisions that impact people's lives, such as predicting recidivism, medical prioritization, mortgage approvals, and career advancement.

-To tackle this issue, a team at UC Berkeley embarked on a capstone project with the goal of generating synthetic training data that would minimize biases linked to factors like race and gender.
-They employed a Generative Adversarial Network (GAN) transformer architecture consisting of three discriminators, one classifier, and one generator to achieve this aim.
+To tackle this issue, our team at UC Berkeley embarked on a Capstone Project with the goal of generating synthetic training data that would minimize biases linked to ptorected attributes.
+Protected attribute are qualities or characteristics that by law, cannot be discriminated against (Ex: race, gender, nationality, etc.)

+We built off the existing FairGAN+ model by applying a transformer architecture and multi-class protected attribute support (max 5 classes).
 The objective was to develop a model that would produce less biased data and, as a result, create fairer outcomes.

-### Installing

-Pull down model from GitHub and follow virtual environment set up instructions below.
+## Setup

+Pull the GitHub repo and follow the steps to setup the virtual environment.
+There are 2 setup options.
+After properly setting up your virtual environment, you can follow the "Getting Started" code to train the model and generate data.
+You can also browse to the example Python Jupyter Notebook in the GitHub repo.

 [Visit Project GitHub Repo](https://github.com/tflint-ucb/fair_transformer_GAN){: .btn .btn-purple }

-### Docker container (set up option 1 of 3)
+### Option 1: Docker Container

 1. Clone Git repo (fair_transformer_GAN)
 2. Build the docker image
 ```
 docker build -t <image name> -f fair_transformer_GAN/setup/Dockerfile .
 ```
-3. Run jupyter notebook
+3. Run the Jupyter Notebook
 ```
 docker run -p 8888:8888 <docker image name>
 ```
 4. Copy the http jupyter notebook link into browser
 5. Continue running the following "Getting Started" code to train model and generate data.
 You can also browse to the example python notebook from the Git repo.

+Note:
-6. After generating the bias-mitigated data or models, don't forget to save your data to your local machine.
-You can also download via the Jupyter notebook interface.
+After generating the data and/or models, save your data to your local machine.
+You can also download your data to your local machine via the Jupyter Notebook terminal.
 ```
 docker cp my_container:/path/to/*.npy /path/to/local/dir
 ```

-7. Once stop your container, don't forget to remove the image and container if no longer in use.
+Helpful docker commands:
 ```
 # see what containers are active or stopped (exited)
 docker ps -a